Quansight-Labs/conda-metadata-app/docs/configuration.md

 #### Repodata Patches

 `repodata_patches_package`: Specifies a package that includes patches for "repodata".
 It is expected to be available in the channel.
 ```toml
 repodata_patches_package = "conda-forge-repodata-patches"
 ```

+Refer to [this blogpost by prefix.dev](https://prefix.dev/blog/repodata_patching) to understand the concept of repodata patches.

 #### Package Name to Feedstock Mapping